Hachi is a cross between a Rottweiler and a Saint Bernard so he is a very intelligent dog.

-Balance assistance… Example: Peripheral neuropathy is nerve damage caused by chronically high blood sugar and diabetes.
+Balance assistance Neuropathy is nerve damage caused by chronically high blood sugar .
 It leads to numbness, loss of sensation, and sometimes pain in your feet, legs, or hands.
-It is the most common complication of diabetes.
+It is one of the most common complication of diabetes.

-People describe the early symptoms of peripheral neuropathy in many ways:
+People describe the early symptoms of neuropathy in many ways:

 Touch sensitivity.
 You may experience heightened sensitivity to touch, or a tingling or numbness in your toes, feet, legs, or hands.

 Muscle weakness.
 Chronically elevated blood sugars can also damage nerves that tell muscles how to move.
-This can lead to muscle weakness.
 You may have difficulty walking or getting up from a chair.
 You may have difficulty grabbing things or carrying things with your hands.

 Balance problems.
 You may feel more unsteady than usual and uncoordinated when you walk.
 This occurs when the body adapts to changes brought on by muscle damage.

-A diabetic service dog will alert a diabetic to an impending shift in their blood glucose levels, giving them plenty of time to ascertain the gravity of the problem and take the necessary precautions or treatment.
+A diabetic service dog will alert a diabetic to an impending shift in their blood glucose levels, giving them plenty of time to take the necessary precautions or treatment.

-Some dogs learn to pick up and bring hypoglycemic treatment (glucose tabs or juice) or a telephone so the handler can call for help.
+Some dogs learn to pick up and bring hypoglycemic treatment (jelly sweets or juice) or a telephone so the diabetic can call for help.

-What is the difference between a Medical Assistance Dog, a Diabetic Alert Assistance Dog and a Medical Response Dog?
+What is the difference between a Diabetic Alert Dog and a Medical Response Dog?

-Medical Assistance Dogs are service dogs that have been trained to respond to an identifiable element that is available to their senses in order to provide support to their handler, allowing the handler to address some aspect of that medical condition.
+Diabetic Assistance Dogs are service dogs that have been trained to respond to an identifiable element that is available to their senses in order to provide support to the diabetic allowing the diabetic to address their medical condition.

 Diabetic Alert Assistance Dogs are a specific type of Medical Assistance Dog that has been trained to use their highly sensitive scent capabilities to identify the changes in blood chemistry that occur during rapid changes in blood sugar levels.

-Medical Response Dogs are another type of Medical Assistance Dog that has been trained to assist persons based on recognition of symptoms pertaining to a specific medical condition.
+Medical Response Dogs are trained to assist persons based on recognition of symptoms such as dizziness and disorientation etc.

 The differences between medical alert and medical response training is the trigger that the dog has been trained to identify.